oci-landing-zones/terraform-oci-open-lz/workload-extensions/oke/1_oke_extension/readme.md

 &nbsp;

 > [!WARNING]
->**Manual Changes for other than One-OE LZ**
+>**Manual Changes required for other than One-OE LZ**
 >
 > The example configuration assumes you're using One-OE single stack as your LZ.
 In which case no changes to the provided configuration are required and extension is ready to be deployed.
-If you're installing extension on top of one of the other LZs you might need to update KEY values as document.
+If you're installing extension on top of one of the other LZs you might need to update KEY values as documented below.
 When using multi-stack deployment model you need to use OCID instead of keys.
 Some properties require name change from key to id when using OCID.
 >
 >| JSON PATH         | Value         |Description                        |
 >| ------------------------- | ------| --------------------------------- |